opensearch-project/documentation-website/_opensearch/search/highlight.md

 ## Changing the highlighting tags

-Design your application code to parse the results from the `highlight` object and perform some action on the search terms, such as changing their color, bolding, italicizing, and so on.
+Design your application code to parse the results from the `highlight` object and perform an action on the search terms, such as changing their color, bolding, italicizing, and so on.

 To change the default `em` tags, specify the new tags in the `pretag` and `posttag` parameters: